Enjoy These 22 High-Calorie Foods For Weight Gain

 Image: Shutterstock

 You can also include cranberries, blueberries, raspberries and strawberries in your diet as they have several nutrients and phytochemicals.
 They can improve your blood sugar levels, cholesterol levels, and blood pressure.
-Thus, they may help in preventing and managing diabetes (21).
+Thus, they may help in preventing and managing diabetes (25).
 Though there is no direct study that suggests berries aid gain weight, they may help you in doing so without increasing metabolic syndromei A group of conditions that increase the risk of heart attack, stroke, diabetes, and other heart diseases. .
+Add them to smoothies, yogurt, or breakfast bowls for a nutrient-dense meal.
+You can also use them as toppings for oatmeal or cereal.

 Woman eating pasta in a restaurant